WHAT IS BRUINCAST?

 The service is designed to provide instructional enhancement to current undergraduate students, using funding specifically allocated for that purpose by the state.
-When you sign up for BruinCast each quarter and your request is approved, the class sessions you teach for the entire quarter will be recorded and posted online in your course website for your students to access.
+When you sign up for BruinCast each quarter and your request is approved, the class sessions you teach for the entire quarter will be recorded and posted online on your CCLE course website for your students to access.

 BruinCast is currently available in some form in 76 classrooms on campus, including every general assignment classroom with a capacity of 60 or more.